Some posts contain compensated links. Please read this disclaimer for more info.

 How can such an isolated region become so prosperous?

-Home to the best University in the country, Nakhchivan is a land of actual entrepreneurs and they are so proud of it that they even have an exhibition/museum that shows all the products and brands produced in Nakhchivan, which are exported to the rest of the country and overseas.
+Home to the best University in the country, Nakhchivan is a land of actual entrepreneurs.
+They are so proud of it that they even have an exhibition/museum that shows all the products and brands produced in Nakhchivan, which are exported to the rest of the country and overseas.

 Besides producing most of the branded foodstuff available in the country, they even have a local manufacturing car factory and their own mobile network.

-Nakhchivan is, seriously, a must-visit destination, but if you think that their social and historical context are reason enough to travel to Nakhchivan, then hold onto your seat because this region has also loads of things to visit, ranging from historical towns, epic castles, jaw-dropping mountains and beautiful mausoleums, including the place where the worldwide famous Noah is buried.
+Nakhchivan is, seriously, a must-visit destination, but if you think that their social and historical context is reason enough to travel to Nakhchivan, then hold onto your seat because this region also has loads of things to visit, ranging from historical towns, epic castles, jaw-dropping mountains and beautiful mausoleums, including the place where the worldwide famous Noah is buried.